threalwinky/cp_notebook/winky/data_structures.md

 + Description: Segment tree with ability to add or set values of large intervals, and compute max of intervals.
 + Initialize with a 0-based vector
-+ ST.update : update one element of vector to any value
++ STO.update : update one element of vector to any value
-+ ST.query : get range queries such as max query, sum query
++ STO.query : get range queries such as max query, sum query
 + Time complexity : O(log n)
 + Space complexity : O(2*n)
 ```cpp